rzc0d3r/BitdefenderGen/wiki/AccountGenerator.md

    ```
    > File name is unique for each version!
 Do not copy the above command.
 This is an example!

+2. Wait until you see in the console **Please solve reCAPTCHA!!!** then solve captcha!

-2. Wait until you will see the account data
+3. Wait until you will see the account data
    > This information will also be written to a file named "Today date - BITDEFENDER ACCOUNTS.txt"

    ![](../img/account_run.png)